FireTail-io/firetail-krakend-plugin-poc/README.md

 ## Getting Started

 The Firetail KrakenD plugin distributable is a single `.so` file.
-To build, it, use the KrakenD builder image with a version that matches the version of the KrakenD runtime image you want to use:
+To build, it, use the KrakenD builder image with a version that matches the version of the KrakenD runtime image you want to use, for example for version `2.2.1`:

 ```bash
 docker run --platform linux/amd64 -it -v "$PWD:/app" -w /app krakend/builder:2.2.1 go build -buildmode=plugin -o firetail-krakend-plugin.so .